comunica/website/pages/docs/2_modify/advanced/hypermedia.md

 An HTTP(S) request is done to retrieve the RDF data at the given location via [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
-Different ways of doing this may exist in the [RDF Dereference bus](/docs/modify/advanced/buses/#rdf-dereference).
+Different ways of doing this may exist in the [Dereference RDF bus](/docs/modify/advanced/buses/#dereference-rdf).
 Concretely, the input is an URL, and the output is a stream of parsed RDF triples/quads.

 For example: